isomerpages/mlaw-corp/_covid19/02-C-OTPs-and-S-and-P-agreements.md

 * For residential, commercial and industrial properties (including HDB and Executive Condominiums)

    * You should serve the developer with a Notification for Relief, as explained further at <a href="#q3">FAQ(3)</a>.
-Once you have served a Notification for Relief, the developer will not be able to forfeit any part of your booking fee on or before 31 December 2020.
+Once you have served a Notification for Relief, the developer will not be able to forfeit any part of your booking fee on or before 31 March 2021.

    * You should discuss with the developer to reach a mutually acceptable solution.
    * If you cannot reach an agreement with the developer, either party may make an application for an Assessor’s determination.
 Please click on this link for further information on the application process and the relevant forms.